 Landscaping around your backyard pool should be a labour of love, not an exercise in frustration.
-Here are our top 10 tips to help you make the most of your poolside landscaping and create a private oasis that will give you many years of poolside enjoyment.
+Here are our top 10 tips for creating a private oasis that will give you many years of poolside enjoyment.

 1. Say no to messy plants and trees.